ALT Awards 2023

-The ALT Learning Technologist of the Year Awards celebrate and reward excellent research and practice and outstanding achievement in Learning Technology.
+The ALT Awards celebrate and reward excellent research and practice and outstanding achievement in Learning Technology.
 Established in 2007, the Awards have set a benchmark for outstanding achievement in Learning Technology on a national scale and attract competitive entries from the UK and internationally.
 All entries are reviewed by an independent judging panel chaired by the President of ALT.

-This year’s Awards Ceremony will take place as part of the ALT Annual Conference, taking place on 5-7 September 2023 in Warwick.
-You can find out more about the Annual Conference here
+2025's Awards Ceremony will take place as part of the ALT Annual Conference in October.
+You can find out more about the Annual Conference on our website.

 Award categories